recursivebugs/v1cs/README.md

-# AWS EKS Cluster Management with GitHub Actions
+# Vision One Container Security for AWS EKS

-This repository contains GitHub Actions workflows for creating, deploying to, and deleting AWS EKS (Elastic Kubernetes Service) clusters, as well as deploying and managing Trend Micro Vision One Container Security.
+This repository contains GitHub Actions workflows for managing AWS EKS (Elastic Kubernetes Service) clusters and deploying Trend Micro Vision One Container Security.

 ## Workflows